eli64s/readme-ai/README.md

 <span style="vertical-align:middle">
 <h1>OpenAI Auto Markdown Docs</h1></span></a>

-> This project generates a clean and structured Markdown template to kickstart your machine learning projects.
->
-> Leverages OpenAI API models to convert Python code to natural language, providing boilerplate summaries for our codebase.
+This project generates a structured Markdown template to kickstart your machine learning projects.
+Leverages OpenAI API models to convert Python code to natural language, providing boilerplate summaries for our codebase.

+> Note: automated templates will always have a very opinionated setup that you should update and adapt for your own needs, but it might be a good starting point for your project.

 ---
 ## Software and Packages